 This small town is one of the most beautiful you can see in the area.

-Piazza Grande, at its very top, has a wonderful municipal palazzo, duomo and an impressive ancient well and the views for the town towards the countryside below are out of this world beautiful.
+Piazza Grande, at its very top, has a wonderful municipal palazzo, duomo and an impressive ancient well.

-If this wasn’t enough, the town is also famous for the production of a warming, beautiful red wine called Vino Nobile di Montepulciano, a real treat for wine lovers.
+If this wasn’t enough, the town is also famous for a warming, beautiful red wine called Vino Nobile di Montepulciano, a real treat for wine lovers!